-It is recommended that Council retain the application of a Waste Management Service Charge since the absence of such a waste service charge would mean that the deficit amount must be raised through an increased general rate.
+Council has decided to retain the application of a Waste Management Service Charge since the absence of such a waste service charge would mean that the deficit amount must be raised through an increased general rate.
 Furthermore, Council holds the view that the mix of levying a single fixed charge combined with valuation-driven rates for the remainder of the rate invoice will provide a more balanced and equitable outcome.